About the Commission

 James "Robert" Brown, Jr., Special Agent in Charge, Federal Bureau Of Investigation

 The Criminal Justice Commission meets at least six times a year and provides a forum in which components of the criminal justice system can improve the analysis of system issues and develop systemic and balanced solutions across agencies.
-At the beginning of each fiscal year, the Executive Committe convenes to develop strategic priorities for the Criminal Justice Commission and assist with meeting agendas.
+Each year, the Executive Committee convenes to review Commission projects and initiatives, and identify topics for Commission meeting agendas.
 Members of the Executive Committee consist of Board Co-Chairs and Board Committee Chairs/Co-Chairs.

 Time: 2:00 p.m.